notSudharshan/OasisInfobyte-Python-Projects/Weather App/readme.md

-Weather App 2025
+-Weather App 2025

 This is a simple Python-based weather application that allows users to check real-time weather for any city using the OpenWeather API, with a clean Tkinter interface.

-Objective
+-Objective

 To provide users with quick and accurate weather details in a beginner-friendly desktop application.
 Features
 Accepts user input for any city name worldwide

-Fetches:
+-Fetches:

 Current temperature (°C)
 Humidity (%)